bellingeri/localPTZtime/readme.md

 A complete list of strings - and the code to generate them starting from the database maintained by IANA (https://www.iana.org/time-zones), present on linux systems - can be find at this address:
 * https://github.com/nayarsystems/posix_tz_db

-## Da fare
+## To Do

+0. Fix problems with DST starting and ending
-1. Test for various timezones and for special cases.
+1. Test for various timezones and special cases.
 2. Micropython compatibility
 3. Consider whether it is possible to remove the dependency on the 'time' module.